-Be aware that street vendors do not follow the same health guidelines as in the United States, but you will be getting authentic Thai food.
+Be aware that street markets do not follow the same health guidelines as in the United States, but you will be getting authentic Thai food.
 A little stomach ache is nothing compared to cheap plates of delicious food, am I right?

-If you’re looking for a large concentration of street vendors, I highly recommend checking out a floating market.
-If you’ve ever seen pictures of people in long tail boats floating down a small river buying produce, you know what a floating market in Thailand consists of.
+If you're looking for a large concentration of street vendors, I highly recommend checking out a floating market.
+If you've ever seen pictures of people in long-tail boats floating down a small river buying produce, you know what a floating market in Thailand consists of.
 The most popular (and thus the most touristy) is Damnoen Saduak, located over an hour away from Bangkok.
 Not wanting to travel the distance, I decided to head over to Khlong Lot Mayom Floating Market instead.

-Only open on the Saturday and Sunday mornings, this small market is bustling with people.
+Only open on Saturday and Sunday mornings, this small market is bustling with people.
 Unlike other floating markets, there are no long tail boats to ride and the main market itself is on solid ground.

 On the bright side, there are still numerous street vendors from which you can try different dishes.
 The tom yum soup above was the best I've ever had during my entire trip.

 There are two sections to Khlong Lot Mayom market.
 On the right side is the smaller section with about 40 different stalls.
 Buy a snack and grab a seat near the canal.